Lesson 4 of 6

 Manna

-Manna provides an interesting example of attempts to specify information beyond that given in the Bible.
+Some interpreters have attempted to identify just what sort of substance manna may have been.
 Proposals have been made to identify manna with known edible secretions of plant life or insects.
 None of the proposed sources are naturally available throughout the calendar year.
 These attempts to prove the plausibility of the biblical narrative ironically undercut it.
 If the identifications are accurate, they raise serious questions about the numbers for the population of Israel in the wilderness.
 The supposed naturally occurring manna would not come close to providing for the nutritional needs of such a large population.
 The miracle of God’s provision is not verified by making it a natural process.
 Theologically the central point is that God gave the manna (Exodus 16; see also Numbers 11) both to provide for Israel’s need and to test whether Israel would follow God’s instruction, specifically with regard to the Sabbath.
-There was always the right amount for every one, and no one was allowed to accumulate surplus.
-Israel was to learn to depend on a dependable God, a lesson commemorated by keeping a portion of the manna in the ark (Exodus 16:32-34).
+There was always the right amount for everyone, and no one was allowed to accumulate a surplus.
+Israel was to learn to depend on a dependable God, a lesson commemorated by keeping a portion of the manna in the ark of the covenant (Exodus 16:32-34).

 Murmuring